lequant40/portfolio_allocation_js/README.md

 - Cluster risk parity (CRP)
   Discovered by [David Varadi](https://cssanalytics.wordpress.com/) and [Michael Kapler](http://systematicinvestor.wordpress.com/), it combines the usage of a clustering algorithm (for instance, the Fast Threshold Clustering Algorithm - FTCA - of David Varadi) with the ERC portfolio allocation algorithm.

-- Global minimum variance (GMV) - ON-GOING
+- Global minimum variance (GMV)
   Located at the leftmost part of the Markowitz mean-variance efficient frontier, the resulting portfolio possesses the smallest attainable variance among all the mean-variance efficient portfolios.

-- Grid search - ON-GOING
+- Grid search
   The grid search portfolio(s) is(are) obtained by numerically minimizing an arbitrary real-valued objective function of several real variables, typically representing a portfolio "desirability" criterion.

-- Equal risk bounding (ERB) - ON-GOING
+- Equal risk bounding (ERB)
   Described in the research paper *Equal Risk Bounding is better than Risk Parity for portfolio selection* by Francesco Cesarone and Fabio Tardella, the ERB portfolio allocation algorithm is best described as an ERC portfolio allocation algorithm applied to a selected subset of the assets in the considered universe, resulting in a portfolio containing less assets and with a smaller variance.

 ## Supported helper algorithms

-- Rational portfolio weights rounding algorithm - ON-GOING This algorithm computes any closest rational approximation of a portfolio floating-point weights.
+- Rational portfolio weights rounding algorithm
+  This algorithm computes the closest rational approximation of a portfolio floating-point weights.

 ## Usage